dsi-explore/eda20-team4-project/3_Results/3_3_Ratings---Company.md

 Areas, matching their data science role versatility with their location versatility.

+# Glassdoor Ratings

+Now that we have learned more about the companies in our data set and what data science roles they are offering, we want to investigate the Glassdoor rating and see if any areas or types of companies have better ratings.

-# Rating by Metro Location
+## Rating by Metro Location

 ``` r
 ds_jobs %>%